Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 \subsubsection{Data Preprocessing}

-In this study, we develop a prediction model that uses solar flares, CMEs, and SHARP parameters aggregated over the 24-hour window to forecast the occurrence of SEP events in the subsequent 24 hours.
-Specifically, if no SEP event occurs within this subsequence 24-hour period, the sample is labeled as non-SEP; otherwise, it is labeled as positive.
-We construct the training and testing datasets using a rolling window approach with fixed, non-overlapping 24-hour windows.
-For each window, we compute the minimum, maximum, and average values of all features from the flare, CME, or SHARP records across different active regions.
+In this study, we construct the training and testing datasets using a rolling-window approach with fixed, non-overlapping 24-hour windows spanning the full temporal coverage of the CLEAR SEP benchmark dataset.
+For each 24-hour predictor window, we collect all flares, CMEs, and SHARP records whose timestamps fall within that interval.
+We then aggregate these records by computing summary statistics for each feature, specifically the minimum, maximum, and mean values across all records within the window.
+This aggregation yields a single feature vector per predictor window.

+The response label for a predictor window above is an indicator of whether an SEP event occurs in the subsequent 24-hour prediction window, immediately following the predictor window (i.e., a non-overlapping lead time of 24 hours).
+If no SEP occurs during that prediction window, the sample is labeled as a non-SEP event (negative); otherwise, it is labeled as an SEP event (positive).
+This setup enables the model to forecast SEP occurrence in the next 24 hours using aggregated solar activity information from the preceding 24 hours.
+Summary statistics calculated from a 24-hour predictor window form a single timestep sequence for \texttt{SEPNET-TS}.
+The LSTM transformer layers process these sequences to learn non-linear feature interactions within each window's summary statistics.
+A schematic overview of the data preprocessing and sample-construction procedure is shown in Figure \ref{fig:preprocess}.

 By utilizing these summary statistics, we bypass the need to explicitly map specific flares, CMEs, or SHARP parameters to SEP events, which allows us to capture more comprehensive information about the solar environment without the risk of discarding data that cannot be strictly matched.
 For our multi-task learning model, we also predict the number of flare and CME events in the 24-hour forecast window and record these counts for subsequent analysis.
-After removing windows with all flare, CME, and SHARP data missing, the final dataset comprises 11,773 samples, including 3,537 labeled as positive for future general SEP occurrence (used for \texttt{SEPNET} and \texttt{SEPNET-TS}).
-Within this subset, 1,726 are further labeled as future operational SEP occurrences (used for \texttt{SEPNET-O}).
+After removing predictor windows in which all flare, CME, and SHARP inputs are simultaneously missing, the dataset comprises 11,773 predictor windows; 3,537 of these windows are labeled as positive for future general SEP occurrence and are used in training and evaluation for \texttt{SEPNET} and \texttt{SEPNET-TS}.
+Since a single SEP event can persist for longer than 24 hours, one physical SEP event may contribute positive labels to multiple consecutive prediction windows; therefore, the number of positive predictor windows is larger than the number of distinct SEP events in the CLEAR SEP benchmark dataset.
+Within this same set of predictor windows, 1,726 correspond to future operational SEP occurrences and are used for threshold calibration and evaluation of \texttt{SEPNET-O}.